-Note that, unlike data types, all class functions are imported unless explicitly excluded.
-To only import the class, we use this syntax:
+Note that, unlike data types, all class functions are A second form does not create an alias.
+Instead, A module can even re-export itself, which can be the class, we use this syntax:

 '''

 import Text.Read (Read())

 '''

 Exclusions If most, but not all, names are going to imported from a module, it would be tedious to specify all those names except a few.
 For that reason, imports can also be specified via the hiding keyword: